 2 – Minimize the seriousness of the issue and convince him that we can all just bounce back from this with little to no long-term damage, or even convince him that God will just erase the consequences and fix us right away.
 When he gets sucked into this deception it then becomes extremely discouraging when the lasting pain and distrust surface again and again – which can then send him back to scenario #1.

-But the Bible is absolute Truth and there is no greater weapon against the crafty deceptions of the enemy than the living and active Word of God!
-As my love read about Moses and Aaron’s great failure at the waters of Meribah, and the devastating consequence that followed he found himself a little confused by God’s response.
+But the Bible is absolute Truth.
+There is no greater weapon against the crafty deceptions of the enemy than the living, active Word of God!
+Click To Tweet As my love read about Moses and Aaron’s great failure at the waters of Meribah, and the devastating consequence that followed he found himself a little confused by God’s response.
 “Really?”
 He thought, “Moses spends his entire life faithfully serving God, responding to the Israelites in humility, and communing with God face to face.
 He messes up one time, and bam – he doesn’t get to go into the Promised Land?
 No chance to fix it?
 He’s been dealing with the Israelites for 40 years with only the hope of reaching the promised land to keep him going, and now he won’t even get to realize that hope?
 That doesn’t seem like the God I think I know!”

 Then he got to the end of Deuteronomy, and everything fell into place.
 God took Moses up onto the mountain and showed him the promised land.
 Then, Moses died and God buried him!
 The Bible says that when he died, Moses was as strong as ever.
 No, Moses didn’t get to enter the Promised Land.
 He had sinned, and God disciplines His children.
 There are consequences to our sins, and that was his.
 But it wasn’t as if God stayed mad at him.
 There was so much care in that scene!
 Such tenderness.
 God had been faithful to Moses throughout his entire life.
 He had stayed by his side and kept him strong and healthy and fully equipped to lead His people.
 He was by his side all the way to the very end, and then God buried his friend.
 It was beautiful!